monisun/warble/README.md

 #### Required
 - [x] Hamburger menu
   - [x] Dragging anywhere in the view should reveal the menu.
   - [x] The menu should include links to your profile, the home timeline, and the mentions view.
   - [x] The menu can look similar to the LinkedIn menu.
 - [x] Profile page
   - [x] Tapping on a user image should bring up that user's profile page
   - [x] Contains a section with the users basic stats: # tweets, # following, # followers
   - [x] Contains the user header view

 #### Optional
+- [x] Profile page
   - [x] Pulling down the profile page should blur and resize the header image.
   - [x] Implement the paging view for the user description.
   - [x] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect

 #### Additional
 - [x] Added media content support for Tweets.
+(See gif below taken on device: Using iPhone camera to take a pic and display image preview from Tweet Composer. *Note: Twitter API to upload media returned 503 Service Unavailable.)

 ### Walkthrough
 <img src="https://github.com/monisun/warble/blob/redux/redux_hamburger_menu.gif" width="300px"/>